-Regarding Barbri’s impossible model answers, I actually found them to be best for studying as exemplars of which issues and rules should be included in my answer.
+Regarding Barbri’s impossible model answers, again, I actually found them to be best for studying as exemplars of which issues and rules should be included in my answer.
 The more impossible, the better.
 Reach for the stars and land on the moon.
 Those model answers are crafted to go through a full analysis of all the relevant issues in an organized fashion, which is what you want to do on the real exam ideally.

 And to be clear, I am talking about Barbri specifically.
 I don’t like Kaplan’s answers at all, and I have no direct experience with Themis, BarMax, or other prep companies.

 By the time you get to the point of mainly “cooking” the essays (stage 3 above), you will have learned how to write good analyses and won’t need to write it out every time.

 When, upon comparison, your outline (for example, a “cooked essay” without all the application paragraphs) looks like the headings and rule statements of a Barbri answer, you’re in good shape.
 It’s a useful measure to see whether you’ve included the most important parts of the essay accurately.

 Maybe you won’t need to look up the rules anymore either.
 If you secretly need to peek at the rules, that’s fine.
 I wouldn’t be too concerned about being able to memorize until the month of the exam.
 Sometime during the last few weeks, a good chunk of the law should have been baked into your head through the practice you’ve done, and become retrievable when you see types of facts that you’ll notice have appeared yet again…

 All that to say, you can maximize the rate you test yourself by outlining issues and rules more often (the Essay Cooking Technique).
 As a result…

 - You get to focus on the “approach”

 - You can review your work quickly, whether it’s right after you write the outline or you’re in your hotel room Monday night trying to review all your cooked essays as a refresher (btw no one is “taking the last few days off” unless they’re delusional)

 Don’t take my word for it: